781flyingdutchman/GGen/README.md

 # GGen
 ### G-code generator and layout utility

-GGen generates G-code for use in CNC machines.
+GGen generates gCode for use in CNC machines.
 It targets three-axis CNC machines,
 not 3D printers.

 #### Overview
 GGen currently supports two commands:
 1. shaker - to create shaker style panels and drawer fronts
-2. layout - to layout multiple G-code files in as part of a larger job
+2. layout - to layout multiple gCode files in as part of a larger job

 #### shaker
 Use `ggen shaker` to create shaker style panels and drawer fronts.